How to effectively control your transport costs.

-Now that your current Shipping profile and costs are clear, you can start to implement measures to reduce transport costs.
-There are many ways to do achieve transport cost reduction.
+Now that your current shipping profile and costs are clear, you can start implementing measures to reduce transport costs.
+There are many ways to achieve transport cost reduction.
 One important strategic decision concerns the choice of whether to insource or outsource your transport activities.

 Expert companies such as Moduslink allow businesses to reduce transport costs effectively by providing businesses the opportunity to outsource their end-to-end Supply Chain and transport activities.
 Get a personalized offer, contact Moduslink today.

 Bloomberg.
 (2021, April).
 Higher Shipping Costs Are Here to Stay, Sparking Price Increases. https://www.bloomberg.com/news/articles/2021-04-12/higher-shipping-costs-are-here-to-stay-sparking-price-increases

 Campbell, S., Phillips, D., & Campbell-phillips, S. (2020, July).
 Lack of Communication between Management and Employees.
 Researchgate. https://www.researchgate.net/publication/342796387_Lack_of_Communication_between_Management_and_Employees

 Hofman, W., Dalmolen, S., & TNO, The Hague, The Netherlands.
 (2019, August).
 Supply Chain visibility ledger.
 Researchgate. https://www.researchgate.net/publication/334883753_Supply_Chain_Visibility_Ledger